 Please contact our Rabbi’s Assistant at 412-421-2288 ext.112 to make arrangements.

-Bat/bar mitzvah is a time when we celebrate the coming contributions of our youth, whether a teen is counted in a minyan (a quorum for prayer services), called to the Torah, leads a Shabbat service, continues Jewish education in high school, is a leader in USY, a madrikh (teen assistant) in our Religious School, or takes on any other role of responsibility in the ongoing task of building community, inside the synagogue or outside in the broader world.
+The Benei mitzvah celebration is a time when we celebrate the coming contributions of our youth, whether a teen is counted in a minyan (a quorum for prayer services), called to the Torah, leads a Shabbat service, continues Jewish education in high school, is a leader in USY, a madrikh (teen assistant) in our Religious School, or takes on any other role of responsibility in the ongoing task of building community, inside the synagogue or outside in the broader world.

 Jewish weddings are probably the most exciting events in all of our traditions.
 They can be filled with excitement and fun while maintaining a high level of holiness.
 Beginning with the announcement of intent to marry through the actual ceremony, our clergy can be there with you every step of the way guiding you to make this a happy time.